Revamp your wallet with the most common financial goals examples to get your money back on track!

 Hmmm… what’s your bank balance?
 Your retirement accounts?
 What about the savings account that you started in middle school when you were so sure that you’d make tons of cash making & selling friendship bracelets?

-If you don’t know where you’re at (financially speaking), it’s hard to know how far you need to go.
-Maybe you’ve even avoided this step because coming face to face with the full figure of your debt could be a teensy, tiny bit soul crushing. (ouch!)
+If you don’t know your financial situation, it’s hard to know where you need to go.
+Maybe you’ve even avoided this step because coming face to face with the full figure of your credit card debt could be a teensy, tiny bit soul-crushing. (ouch!)
 It’s time to get your big girl panties on and face the truth.
 Hiding from your money problems will never (never ever!) make them go away.

 January 3rd – Stop Letting Money Run Through Your Fingers

 Yesterday we talked about how to get a big-picture view of your finances.
 Did you know that a small hole can sink a big ship?
 Maybe your nice big ship has quite a few small holes?